-Batch XMI Import
+Batch Import Controlled Packages

-You can import a group of Controlled Packages from XMI into Enterprise Architect in one step.
+You can import a group of Controlled Packages from Native/XMI format into Enterprise Architect in one step.

-As the system processes each Package, it updates the 'Status' column against each Package name on the 'Batch XMI Import' dialog.
+As the system processes each Package, it updates the 'Status' column against each Package name on the 'Batch XMI Controlled Packages' dialog.